-Marvel’s Avengers assemble on Vanity Fair Cover
+Marvel’s Avengers Assemble For ‘Vanity Fair’ Cover

 — VANITY FAIR (@VanityFair) November 27, 2017

-Fans on Reddit and Twitter began speculating the number three could mean the number of days or weeks till the release of the teaser trailer according to Polygon.
+Fans on Reddit and Twitter began speculating the number three could mean the number of days or weeks until the release of the teaser trailer, according to Polygon.

-The Vanity Fair Holiday issue will hit the newsstands in New York and Los Angeles on November 29 and nationwide on December 5.
+The Vanity Fair holiday issue will hit newsstands in New York and Los Angeles on November 29 and nationwide on December 5.
 Readers can also purchase the exclusive issue including all four covers online.

 [Featured Image by Elisabetta Villa/Getty Images]